k1zn/ROMDetect/README.md

 # ROMDetect
 Detect Edify-installers (TWRP/Magisk-installers) that can brick your phone.

+**Important**: not all scripts that have "blockdev" function are phone-breakers, but in Android ROMs installers I've never seen this function.

 > This repository is open for pull-requests.
 Help world community to stay safe with custom ROMs. <3

 ## Installation guide